 Wall explained, “[Jeffs] looked at me and very coldly told me I needed to submit mind, body and soul to my husband because he was my pathway to heaven.”

-To learn more about Warren Jeffs, tune in to “Abuse of Power” on Saturday, May 19 at 7/6c.
+To learn more about Warren Jeffs, watch “Deadly Power" on Oxygen.